STAY IN THE HIMALAYAN MOUNTAINS

-Conversation Analysis researchers insist on the use of audio or video recordings of episodes of 'naturally occurring', that is non-experimental, interaction as their basic data.
+Conversational analysis is also known as sequential analysis.
+Conversational analysis is one of three central themes that are the focus of ethnomethodology, the other two being mundane reasoning and membership categorization.
+Sociologists typically use conversational analysis as a resource to learn something of people's attitudes, the ways people's lives are structured and how people differ from each other in their values and assumptions.
+Conversation Analysis researchers insist on the use of audio or video recordings of episodes of 'naturally occurring' interaction as their basic data.
+The term "Discourse Analysis" is much less clear than "conversation analysis."
 Conversation Analysis, a research tradition that grew out of ethnomethodology, has some unique methodological features.
 The term "conversation analysis" is now established as the name for a particular paradigm in the study of verbal interaction that was initiated in the 1960s by Harvey Sacks, with Emanuel Schegloff and Gail Jefferson.

-The term "Discourse Analysis" is much less clear than "conversation analysis."
-It is used in many different ways by different people, and in different contexts.
+The ethnomethodologist, on the other hand, treats talk or conversation as a topic to learn how ordinary members of society use properties of talk in order to do things with words.
 Conversation Analysis' research strategy as a solution to ethnomethodology's problem of the 'invisibility' of common sense and describe it in an idealized form as a seven step procedure.
 Conversation Analysis is a disciplined way of studying the local organization of interactional episodes, its unique methodological practice has enabled its practitioners to produce a mass of insights into the detailed procedural foundations of everyday life.

 Doing Conversation Analysis (Introducing Qualitative Methods series).
 This Second Edition of Paul ten Have's now classic text on Doing Conversation Analysis has been substantially revised to bring the book up-to-date with the many changes that have occurred in Conversation Analysis over recent years.
 The book has a dual purpose: to introduce the reader to Conversation Analysis as a specific research approach in the human sciences, and to provide students and novice researchers with methodological and practical suggestions for actually doing Conversation Analysis research.

 Methodological Issues In Conversation Analysis - by Paul ten Have Extract: Introduction - Interests and practices of Conversation Analysis - Most practitioners of Conversation Analysis tend to refrain, in their research reports, from extensive theoretical and methodological discussion.
 Conversation Analysis papers tend to be exclusively devoted to an empirically based discussion of specific analytic issues.
 Conversation Analysis report will not generally have an a priori discussion of the literature to formulate hypotheses.
-Conversation Analysis may be conceived as a specific analytic trajectory which may be used to reach a specific kind of systematic insight in the ways in which members of society 'do interaction'.
+Conversation Analysis may be conceived as a specific analytic trajectory which may be used to reach a specific kind of systematic insight in the ways in which members of society do interaction.